-- Economic Growth- E-waste recycling also creates many jobs for those in the recycling businesses who collect and manufacture electronic waste.
+- Economic Growth- E-waste recycling also creates many jobs for those in recycling businesses who collect and manufacture electronic waste.

 What Can You Do?

-Take part in helping out the environment by safely and properly disposing electronic waste.
+Take part in helping out the environment by safely and adequately disposing of electronic waste.
 Disposing electronic waste like monitors, laptops, cell phones, and televisions through regular trash and garbage is strongly discouraged as it can lead to potential health risks.
 Any electronic device you wish to recycle can be taken to a local recycling center that is preferably HIPAA compliant and NAID certified in data destruction.
-So the next time you discard an old cell phone or computer, think about where it might be going and how it can affect your health, the environment and the future.
+So the next time you discard an old cell phone or computer, think about where it might be going and how it can affect your health, the environment, and the future.
 For more information on e-waste recycling and the disposal process, you can visit Los Angeles E-waste Recycling.